It all started when...

 Focused on providing accessible & exciting ways for students and professors to get to know each other, we lead small group hikes around SoCal - and much further - to reap the benefits of casual conversation and exploration in the outdoors.
 The accessibility of nature is particularly crucial to the Peaks’ mission, as it was essential to Allegra that we keep trip prices affordable so students of all socioeconomic backgrounds can participate.
 Since our first four trips that fall, we’ve experienced immense growth in both the size and quality of our outdoor experiences.

 We’ve also seen remarkable progress within our organization since we began with our first 5 trip leads.
-There have been recruitment cycles where our trip lead family has more than doubled in size, welcoming student leaders from across USC’s disciplines who have brought a diversity in skills and interests that make Peaks’ innovation possible.
-When our founders graduated, leadership transitioned to Thomas Donovan and Peter Bergmann as Presidents, who followed a patented Duel Leadership Model (they would often duel each other).
-Since then, we hosted our first elections to vote in an executive P-Board that works to make it possible for our trip leads to continue to lead countless innovative and ambitious trips.
+There have been recruitment cycles where our trip lead family has more than doubled in size, welcoming student leaders from across USC’s disciplines who have brought the diversity in skills and interests that make Peaks’ innovation possible.
+When our founders graduated, leadership transitioned and we have since hosted elections to vote in an executive P-Board that works to make it possible for our trip leads to continue to lead countless innovative and ambitious trips.

 Peaks started with only a few trips, a few tents, and a few trip leads.
 It’s thanks to the dedication of our incredible student leaders, participants, and professors that we’ve been able to thrive and grow into a family of over 60 Trip Leads and Trip Lead Alumni at three universities, leading over 40 trips every semester.
 We’re stoked to keep exploring the intersection of intellectual curiosity and outdoors adventure with our incredible community through view-challenging, idea-inspiring, truly meaningful conversations in the great outdoors like the one Allegra had that fateful day in Alaska.